olivermay/qgis-oauth-clientcredentials-plugin/README.md

 This QGIS plugin allows you to authenticate WFS, WMS, or other HTTP-based services using OAuth2 **Client Credentials Grant** flow.

+The plugin was written to facilitate authentication for the GIPOD secured ogc services.
+It refers to GIPOD, but should work for other data sources that are secured using OAuth2 CCG.

 It automatically:
 - Retrieves an access token.
 - Refreshes tokens as needed.